JoeSiu/xeno-canto-api-ts/README.md

 ## Introduction

-Aa Node.js implementation with TypeScript support for the [xeno-canto.org](https://xeno-canto.org) API 2.0.
+A Node.js implementation with TypeScript support for the [xeno-canto.org](https://xeno-canto.org) API 2.0.
 It provides an easy way to search for various bird and wildlife sound recordings.

 ## Install